-Operational risk is defined as the danger of incurring losses as a result of the inappropriateness or failure of internal methods, people and systems, or external events.
+Operational risk is defined as the danger of incurring losses as a result of the inappropriateness or failure of internal methods, people, and systems, or external events.
 This definition also covers legal risk.
 Reputation risk is also covered in terms of quality as part of the management of operational risk.
+What are referred to as non-financial risks are also included to a large extent as part of our OpRisk management (e.g. IT, compliance, and legal risks).
+Furthermore, they are taken into consideration implicitly through the conservative composition of the economic capital.

 The management of related risks is particularly important to the Bank, given its focus on the provision of services.
+We use advanced methods to measure risk (internal OpVaR model, scenario analyses).